 The goal of this blog is to scale the Kongo IoT application on Production Instaclustr Kafka clusters.
-We’ll compare various approaches including scale out, scale up and multiple clusters.
+We’ll compare various approaches including scale-out, scale-up, and multiple clusters.
 There are two versions to the story.
 In the Blue Pill version scaling everything goes according to plan and scaling is easy.
-If you are interested in the journey to get there, read the Red Pill version, where we encounter and overcome some scalability challenges caused by the large number of consumers.
+If you are interested in the journey to get there, read the Red Pill version, where we encounter and overcome some scalability challenges caused by a large number of consumers.

 Even if the Congo river is only the second biggest river in the world, it does have the biggest rapids in the world!
 The Inga rapids occur where the river drops 100m, have an average flow of 43 thousand m³/s, and are perfect for a scalability challenge! (and yes, the coloured dots are kayaks):